Denali: Naming

-The Koyukon Athabaskans who inhabit the area around the mountain have for centuries referred to the peak as Dinale or Denali.
+The Koyukon Athabaskans who inhabit the area around the mountain have, for centuries, referred to the peak as Dinale or Denali.
 The name is based on a Koyukon word for 'high' or 'tall'.
 During the Russian ownership of Alaska, the common name for the mountain was Bolshaya Gora (Большая Гора; bolshaya 'big'; gora 'mountain'), which is the Russian translation of Denali.
 It was briefly called Densmore's Mountain in the late 1880s and early 1890s after Frank Densmore, a gold prospector who was the first non-native Alaskan to reach the base of the mountain.

+William A Dickey

-In 1896, a gold prospector named it McKinley as political support for then-presidential candidate William McKinley, who became president the following year.
-The United States formally recognized the name Mount McKinley after President Wilson signed the Mount McKinley National Park Act of February 26, 1917.
-In 1965, Lyndon B. Johnson declared the north and south peaks of the mountain the "Churchill Peaks", in honor of British statesman Winston Churchill.
-The Alaska Board of Geographic Names changed the name of the mountain to Denali in 1975, which was how it is called locally.
+In 1896, gold prospector William Dickey named it McKinley as political support for then-presidential candidate William McKinley, who became president the following year.

+The United States formally recognized the name Mount McKinley after President Woodrow Wilson signed the Mount McKinley National Park Act of February 26, 1917.
+In 1965, President Lyndon B. Johnson declared the north and south peaks of the mountain the "Churchill Peaks", in honor of British statesman Winston Churchill.
+The Alaska Board of Geographic Names changed the state name of the mountain to Denali in 1975, which was how it was referred to locally.
 However, a request in 1975 from the Alaska state legislature to the United States Board on Geographic Names to do the same at the federal level was blocked by Ohio congressman Ralph Regula, whose district included McKinley's home town of Canton.

-On August 30, 2015, just ahead of a presidential visit to Alaska, the Barack Obama administration announced the name Denali would be restored in line with the Alaska Geographic Board's designation.
-U.S. Secretary of the Interior Sally Jewell issued the order changing the name to Denali on August 28, 2015, effective immediately.
-Jewell said the change had been "a long time coming".
-The renaming of the mountain received praise from Alaska's senior U.S. senator, Lisa Murkowski (R-AK), who had previously introduced legislation to accomplish the name change, but it drew criticism from several politicians from President McKinley's home state of Ohio, such as Governor John Kasich, U.S. Senator Rob Portman, U.S. House Speaker John Boehner, and Representative Bob Gibbs, who described Obama's action as "constitutional overreach" because he said an act of Congress was required to rename the mountain.
-The Alaska Dispatch News reported that the Secretary of the Interior has authority under federal law to change geographic names when the Board of Geographic Names does not act on a naming request within a "reasonable" period of time.
+On August 28, 2015, just ahead of a presidential visit to Alaska, the Barack Obama administration changed the mountain's official federal name to Denali, bringing it in line with the Alaska Geographic Board's designation.
+U.S. Secretary of the Interior Sally Jewell said the change had been "a long time coming".
+The renaming of the mountain received praise from Alaska's senior U.S. senator, Republican Lisa Murkowski, who had previously introduced legislation to accomplish the name change, but it drew criticism from several politicians from President McKinley's home state of Ohio, such as Governor John Kasich, U.S. Senator Rob Portman, U.S. House Speaker John Boehner, and Representative Bob Gibbs, who described Obama's action as "constitutional overreach" because he said an act of Congress was required to rename the mountain.
+The Alaska Dispatch News reported that the secretary of the interior has authority under federal law to change geographic names when the Board of Geographic Names does not act on a naming request within a "reasonable" period of time.
 Jewell told the Alaska Dispatch News that "I think any of us would think that 40 years is an unreasonable amount of time."